-This short trail connects to others in Blue Hill, all managed and maintained by the Blue Hill Land Trust.
+This short trail connects to others in Blue Hill, all managed and maintained by the Blue Hill Heritage Trust.
 These trails make it possible to travel through Blue Hill Village without having to walk on major paved roads.
 The John Murphy Trail is made of crushed gravel so that strollers and those using mobility devices like walkers and wheelchairs can also enjoy this path through the woods right in the heart of the village.

 Important note: The John Murphy Trail and other trails through Blue Hill Village cross conservation easement lands owned by private landowners.
 As the Blue Hill Land Trust website reads: “Public access is made possible by the generosity of the landowners.
 Please take extra care to stay on marked trails and leave the land as you found it.”

 Activities: Hiking, Wildlife Watching, Bird Watching, Dog Walking (on leash), Snowshoeing, Cross-country Skiing

 Region: Downeast Maine – Hancock & Washington